edsng/fynance/README.md

 # FYNANCE
-Financial Tracking Program Designed to use OpenAI alongside client input for a secure financial plan.
+Financial Tracking Program designed to use OpenAI alongside client input for a secure financial plan.